Making her debut in the iconic BBC sci-fi show special The Star Beast, Rose definitely makes an impact on the show.

 It was on Instagram that the actress first teased her casting in Doctor Who with an image of three emojis: a rose, a plus sign and a blue diamond shape.

-Yes, Yasmin Finney is on Twitter at the profile at the handle @yazdemand.
+Yes, Yasmin Finney is on X, formerly known as Twitter, at the profile at the handle @yazdemand.

-At present, she has approximately 300,800 followers on Twitter.
+At present, she has approximately 401.2 followers on X.

 Is Yasmin Finney on TikTok?